Reputation is everything. Businesses thrive on positive customer feedback, with 89% of consumers checking online reviews before purchase.

 So, what can you do to combat fake reviews on your platform?
 Understanding the implications of fake reviews and the tightening legal landscape is crucial, but taking proactive measures is even more vital.
 With the surge in generative AI, distinguishing genuine reviews from fraudulent ones based solely on content has become increasingly challenging.
 Fraudsters are now able to create fake content in non-native languages and replicate their efforts at scale.

 This is where Pasabi's proven fake review detection software comes into play.
-Going beyond text-based content review, our software continually analyzes customer reviews to identify key risk signals.
+Going beyond text-based content review, our AI-driven software continually analyzes customer reviews to identify key risk signals and suspicious behavioral patterns.
 We can detect businesses seeking to enhance their profiles through paid for reviews from review sellers, businesses undermining competitors with fake negative reviews, and uncover patterns in the data to reveal fraud rings of connected users.

-Connect with a member of our team today to discover how Pasabi can empower you to combat fake reviews, prepare for legislation, safeguard your reputation, and protect your users online.
+Connect with a member of our team today to discover how Pasabi can empower you to combat fake reviews, comply with legislation, safeguard your reputation, and protect your users online.
 Businesses that strive for authenticity in the digital world, where it’s increasingly hard to believe what you read, will thrive.